banner

 To use secure boot properly, we need at least the first three keys.
 To simplify the process, we can use a script to generate them:

-# The sbupdate tool, which automatically handles kernel updates, etc., uses the keys located in /etc/efi-keys by default.
+# The sbupdate tool, which automatically handles kernel updates, defaults to using keys located in /etc/efi-keys.

 mkdir /etc/efi-keys